lakhoune/Automatic-Conformance-Checking/README.md

 ### Resource Profiling Example

-Our library pyinsights can compute the resource profile of an event log and identify deviating cases based on it.
+Our library pyinsights can compute the resource profile of an event log and identify deviating cases with batches based on it.
 We define the resource profile as the number of times a resource executes an activity within a certain time-unit.
+A batch then is when these numbers exceed a certain threshold.
+You can also group the batches into types.

 ```python
     from pyinsights import Connector